AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 With the `input_data.json` in the correct place and Julia running with the AMPSSIE package loaded, the simulation can be started by calling the AMPSSIE entry point.
 This reads `input_data.json` from the current directory, steps through the 20 load increments under self-weight, and writes the VTU output files for ParaView visualisation.

+**Reading the output.** Each `time …` block in the terminal corresponds to one of the 20 load increments.
+For a static problem AMPSSIE uses a pseudo-time that runs from $t = 0$ to $t = 1$, with the increment size `dt` calculated automatically as $1 / \text{number of increments}$ (so `dt` $= 0.05$ for this run).
+For each step the solver prints:

+- `time X.XXXXXe+XX ----` - the pseudo-time at the start of the step.
+- `number of isolated material points` - a connectivity check; should stay at `0` for this problem.
+- `minimum ghost value` - the ghost-stabilisation parameter in use.
+- `Iteration N | Error: … | dt: …` - the Newton-Raphson iteration number, the residual norm and the step size.
+The error should drop sharply (quadratic convergence) until it falls below the solver tolerance.
+- `solve time X.XXX s` - wall-clock time spent on that iteration.
+- `vtk storage start … complete` - the per-step results being written to disk.

+When all 20 increments are finished the simulation prints `Simulation complete!`.

 </div>

 <div class="js-code" markdown>